rethinkdb/rethinkdb-rs/README.md

 ## Architecture ##

 ### API ###
-All the API files are in `2-query-language/api`.
+All the API files are in `/api`.

-Each language has its own directory, which means that a change for a method should be done in three different files.
+Each language has its own directory, which means that ReQL command changes require updating three different files.

 The file `index.md` contains a short description of every command.

-The other files in this directory are dedicated to one other command.
-The yaml header has to contain:
+Each command has a dedicated [Markdown](http://whatismarkdown.com/) file for each language.
+A [YAML](http://yaml.org/) header is used in each file for our [Jekyll](http://jekyllrb.com/) build system, and has to contain:
 ```yaml
 ---
 # The layout of the document